Rahul Roy Regrets Not Signing Darr; Says Shah Rukh Khan's Character Was Originally Written For Him

 Long before Shah Rukh Khan became the poster boy for romance, the superstar dabbled with negative roles.
 One of his most iconic performances is Yash Chopra's Darr, where he played an obsessive lover named Rahul.
 SRK's 'KKK..Kiran' act still manages to send shivers down the spine.

-But do you folks know that the SRK was not the first choice to play a stalker in this film?
+But do you folks know that SRK was not the first choice to play a stalker in this film?
 Yash Chopra had previously approached Aashiqui actor Rahul Roy for this role.
 The revelation was made by Rahul himself when he recently appeared on a TV show.

 As per a report in Mumbai Mirror, Rahul told host Kapil Sharma that he was jobless for six months after the release of Aashiqui but suddenly was offered almost 49 films.